Drakomire/azurapi-data/README.md

 ## Running the code
 `./run.sh`<br>
-WARNING: THIS CAN TAKE A VERY LONG TIME
+WARNING: THIS CAN TAKE A VERY LONG TIME (~3 minutes on my PC, ~10 minutes on my RPI)

 `python run.py` will run only the distribution file generator.
 Sorry its kinda a pepega workflow.